Australian Marine Parks

 Committee Members are appointed for a 3-year term.
 The current members are:

-Andrew is the Director of the Marine Parks Management West Section in the Marine and Island Parks Branch of Parks Australia.
-He oversees management of the North-west and South-west Marine Park Networks which include 27 Australian Marine Parks that lie in Commonwealth waters off Western Australia and South Australia.
+She oversees management of the Ghost Nets Program, and the North, North-west and South-west Marine Park Networks which include 35 Australian Marine Parks that lie in Commonwealth waters off the Northern Territory, Western Australia and South Australia.

 Linda Abdo